Russia: Putin’s party wins majority in parliamentary election | DW | 20.09.2021

 Russia’s Kremlin-loyal United Russia has recorded an overwhelming victory in the country’s parliamentary elections.

 With more than 99% of the votes tallied, the electoral commission said United Russia had won 49.83% of the vote.
-The party was ahead in 198 seats of the 225 deputies apportioned by party lists.
-On Twitter the party said it had received a constitutional majority.
+It was also ahead in 198 seats of the 225 deputies apportioned by party lists.
+On Twitter, the party said it had received a constitutional majority.

+Russian President Vladmir Putin thanked voters for their "trust" after the majority of ballots were counted.
+United Russia willl have more than two-thirds of deputies in 450-seat lower house of parliament, known as the State Duma.

-While the party did get a comfortable majority, it lost the ground it made in the 2016 elections, when it got 54% of the vote.
+While the pro-Kremlin force get a comfortable majority, it lost the ground it made in the 2016 elections, when it got 54% of the vote.

 The Communist Party garnered nearly 19 percent of the vote.